 The Home Buyers Tax Credit has become the Home Buyers Program.

-The Home Buyers’ Tax Credit (HBTC) is a non-refundable credit that allows first-time purchasers of homes, and purchasers with disabilities, to claim a tax refund of up to $750 in the year when they purchase a home.
+The Home Buyers’ Tax Credit (HBTC) is a non-refundable credit that allows first-time purchasers of homes, and purchasers with disabilities, to claim up to $5,000 in the year when they purchase a home.

 To be eligible for the Home Buyers’ Tax Credit, you must meet both of these criteria: